aclark4life/plone-kitty/README.rst

 ------------

 - Creating a Plone Site in the ZMI will produce a traceback.
 To fix this, go to the ZMI and add a CMF ActionsIcon tool.
-- It is in no way a good idea to use this in a production environment.
+- It is in no way a good idea to use this in a production environment, it's just for fun.